applied-systems-biology/jipipe-website/content/documentation/create-json-extensions/_index.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-ACAQ5 allows the creation of extensions that contain additional algorithms without the need for writing [Java code](/documentation-java-api).
+JIPipe allows the creation of extensions that contain additional algorithms without the need for writing [Java code](/documentation-java-api).
 We recommend starting from a functional pipeline project and export the whole pipeline or a part of it into a **JSON Extension**.
 Alternatively, you can create custom algorithms from scratch within the extension builder.